devsoc-unsw/circles/frontend/README.md

 ### Running Only the Frontend

-If you are doing superficial work with the frontend and do not need to communicate with the backend, you can `cd` to the frontend folder, run `npm install` to install required packages locally, and then `npm start`.
+If you are doing superficial work with the frontend and do not need to communicate with the backend, you can `cd` to the frontend folder, run `npm install` to install required packages locally, and then `npm run dev`.
 This is faster than running docker compose since you avoid having to set up the backend and mongodb containers.

 ### Installing Docker